 Our Graduate Program

-If you are pursuing graduate study in communication disorders at Southern, you'll be prepared to practice as a speech-language pathologist in hospitals, rehabilitation centers, clinics, public and private schools, and private practice.
+If you are pursuing graduate study in communication disorders at Southern, you will be prepared to practice as a speech-language pathologist in hospitals, rehabilitation centers, clinics, public and private schools, and private practice.
 Our program includes instruction in a broad array of diagnostic and treatment paradigms as well as supervised hands-on experience in the department's unique Center for Communication Disorders and at selected off-campus sites including schools and hospitals.

 Southern Connecticut State University does not discriminate on the basis of age; ancestry, color; gender identity and expression; intellectual disability; learning disability; mental disorder; physical disability; marital status, national origin; race; religious creed; sex, including pregnancy, transgender status, sexual harassment and sexual assault; sexual orientation; veteran status; or any other status protected by federal or state laws.